Diogo Tomás: Odd

-After playing for KuPS, Tomas signed for Norwegian Eliteserien club Odds Ballklubb (Odd) in March 2023 on a one-year deal.
+After playing for KuPS, Tomás signed for Eliteserien club Odds Ballklubb (Odd) in March 2023 on a one-year deal.
 While in Norway, Tomas lived temporarily in a caravan in a forest, and became a fan favourite cult figure for his playing style and his personal hair style.
 After the last match of the season, he donated parts of his mullet hair to the supporters.

 HJK

-Following the expiration of his contract with Odd, Tomas refused a contract extension and returned to Finland after signing with reigning champions HJK Helsinki for the 2024 Veikkausliiga season.
+Following the expiration of his contract with Odd, Tomás refused a contract extension and returned to Finland after signing with reigning champions HJK Helsinki for the 2024 Veikkausliiga season.
 He debuted with his new club in the league on 11 April 2024, as a substitute to Joona Toivio, in a 4–0 home win over FC Lahti.
 On 29 August, in the 2nd leg of the UEFA Conference League qualifying play-off round, Tomas scored a goal against KÍ Klaksvík, helping HJK to win the pair 4–3 on aggregate and to qualify for the league phase.

 ADO Den Haag

-On 2 September 2024, Tomas signed with Dutch Eerste Divisie club ADO Den Haag on a two-year deal for an undisclosed fee.
+On 2 September 2024, Tomás signed with Eerste Divisie club ADO Den Haag on a two-year deal for an undisclosed fee.
 On 31 January 2025, in the club's 120th anniversary match, Tomas scored his first goal for ADO Den Haag, helping his team to defeat FC Eindhoven 2–1 at the Bingoal Stadium.
+On 18 March 2026, after ADO had secured the promotion back to Eredivisie, six games prior to the regular season ending, Tomas gave an interview to Dutch reporter while wearing sunglasses, sipping beer, smoking cigar and referring to himself in third person.
+A video of the interview went viral.

+AIK

+On 1 August 2026 Tomás signed with Swedish club AIK.